As the world becomes increasingly uncertain, Floor & Decor Holdings Inc. (FND) offers stability - The Dwinnex

-Floor & Decor Holdings Inc. (NYSE: FND) closed the day trading at 73.54 down -2.40% from the previous closing price of $75.35.
-In other words, the price has decreased by $-1.81 from its previous closing price.
-On the day, 2198996 shares were traded.
-FND reached its highest trading level at $77.48 during the session, while it also had its lowest trading level at $73.50.
+Floor & Decor Holdings Inc. (NYSE: FND) closed the day trading at 76.56 up 7.09% from the previous closing price of $71.49.
+In other words, the price has increased by $+5.07 from its previous closing price.
+On the day, 2396827 shares were traded.
+FND reached its highest trading level at $76.86 during the session, while it also had its lowest trading level at $72.35.

 Top 5 Cheap Stocks to Own Right Now